-nuevo logo blanco
+nuevo logo blanco.png

 10 things you should know before going to Mauritania